aliciachamar/api-weather-dashboard/readme.md

 The cities the user has previously entered are saved in localStorage and the visible search history to be pulled up again quickly on demand.

-Technologies used: HTML, CSS, JavaScript, API calls.
+Technologies used: HTML, CSS, JavaScript, API calls

 URL: https://aliciachamar.github.io/api-weather-dashboard/